ActsAsParanoid/acts_as_paranoid/README.md

 * To [vikramdhillon](https://github.com/vikramdhillon) for the idea and initial implementation of support for string column type
 * To [Craig Walker](https://github.com/softcraft-development) for Rails 3.1 support and fixing various pending issues
 * To [Charles G.](https://github.com/chuckg) for Rails 3.2 support and for making a desperately needed global code refactoring
+* To [Gonçalo Silva](https://github.com/goncalossilva) for supporting this gem prior to v0.4.3

 ## Credits